Aasia Ishaque

-Aasia Ishaque, (آسيه اسحاق) is a politician and businesswomen.
-Currently she is senior, active and a vocal leader of Pak Sarzameen Party (PSP) and known for her out right and blunt approach.
-Previously, she served as Secretary Information in All Pakistan Muslim League presided by Pervez Musharraf till 2014 and holds the position of Central Secretary of Information in (APML).
+Aasia Ishaque (آسيه اسحاق) is a politician and businesswoman, who is currently serving as a member of the National Assembly of Pakistan since February 2024.
+She was a senior, active and a vocal leader of Pak Sarzameen Party (PSP).
+Previously, she served as Secretary Information in All Pakistan Muslim League presided by Pervez Musharraf till 2014 and held the position of Central Secretary of Information in (APML).

 Family and background

 Aasia was born on 20 August 1970 in metropolitan city of Karachi, Sindh, Pakistan.
 She is daughter of Mohammad Ishaque Siddiqui and belongs to an educated Muslim family, which migrated from Uttar Pradesh, India at the time of Indo-Pak partition.

 Education

 After secondary and higher secondary schooling in Karachi through Kulsoom Bai Valika Airport Model School and Government Degree Science College Malir Cantt, she pursued Bachelor of Pharmacy from University of Karachi.